Michigan couple released after nearly a month in Mexican prison over payment dispute with timeshare company

 Paul Akeo, a 58-year-old Navy veteran, and his wife Christy, 60, were taken into custody shortly after their plane landed in Cancun on March 4, according to their family.

-Prosecutors in the Mexican state of Quintana Roo, where Cancun is located, accused the Akeos of defrauding a hospitality company.
+Prosecutors in the Mexican state of Quintana Roo, where Cancun is located, had accused the Akeos of defrauding a hospitality company.
+The couple was released and their criminal charges were dismissed after they reached a reparation agreement with the company, prosecutors said in a statement Thursday.

+As part of the agreement, the couple agreed to pay for damages which would then be distributed to three non-profit organizations, according to prosecutors.

 The case stems from a 2021 timeshare agreement between the Akeos and Palace Elite, a subsidiary of The Palace Company, John Manly, an attorney for the Akeo family, previously told CNN.